 “Mom and Dad instilled in us a love of learning,” said Coyer.
 This attitude carried her into her teaching career with an enthusiastic spirit.

 In 1936, 18-year-old Coyer began teaching at a rural school in Minnesota.
 She was not intimidated by her young age and fearlessly taught the first eight grades, sometimes with 20 kids in the classroom at a time.

 Frequently Coyer wrote on her classroom chalkboard, “Learning is fun.
 The more you learn, the more fun it is.”
 That mantra is part of her even decades later and defined her perspective as a teacher.
 What she loved most about teaching was watching students learn and grow.

 In 1962 Coyer taught a year in a Minneapolis elementary school, but missed her home near Round Lake.
 A country girl at heart, Coyer did not prefer to live in a big city, so she came home to southwest Minnesota.
 She finished her degree at Mankato State Teachers College (now Minnesota State University, Mankato) and continued teaching.

 Not long after Coyer began her teaching career, the Great Depression hit the United States.
 Her hearty spirit hardly noticed.

 “We didn’t realize it was a depression,” she said.
 “Times were hard, but we had a wonderful family.”

 This resilience has been an asset to her throughout her life.
-As Coyer married and started a family, she passed on her love of learning to her children.
-One of them is currently a professor at the University of Minnesota.
+As Coyer married and started a family, she passed on her love of learning to her son, Brian, who taught college for many years and now practices law in Michigan.

 Coyer is the last living member of the family she grew up in.
 She misses her parents and siblings but says, “I’ve had a wonderful life.”
 She remains thankful for her health and her sound mental faculties.